BA in Creative Media

 Graduates choosing a career path on one of the strands will have an understanding of the all aspects of a multidisciplinary team.
 They will be equipped to follow career paths in the following broad categories:

-On successful completion of this course, students who obtain a GPA of 50 or above as per institute guidelines are eligible to be considered for entry to a number of add-on Level 8 courses within the department.
+On successful completion of this course, students who obtain a GPA of 50 or above as per institute guidelines are eligible to be considered for entry onto the BA (Hons) in Creative Media.

 Leaving Certificate Entry Requirements:

 Six Grades at O6 or H7 in Leaving Certificate

 → INCLUDING At least one H5 Grade, OR Minimum Points Score of 200

 → AND Mathematics Grade F2, O6 or H7

 → AND English Grade O6 or H7 OR Irish Grade O6 or H7

 Applicants must meet the matriculation requirement of 5 different subjects which must include:

 → Mathematics at GCSE (Grade A* - C or better)

 → English (or Irish) at GCSE (Grade A* - C or better)